tinythings/bunkerbox/docs/guides/passthrough.md

 `bunkerbox-vscomm`, which proxies the call through a virtio-vsock channel to a daemon running on the host.
-The daemon checks the whitelist one more time, spawns the real command inside the overlay workspace at `.bunkerbox/workspace/`, and streams stdout, stderr, and the exit code back.
+The daemon checks the whitelist one more time, spawns the real command inside the overlay workspace at `.bunkerbox/workspace/`, consumes stdout and stderr, and returns only the exit code.
+Command output is discarded unless `--log PATH` was requested, in which case it is written to the log file instead of the terminal.

 ```
 ┌─ Bunkerbox VM ──────────────────────────────────────┐